skandavaidyanath/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a final year undergraduate student of computer science at [BITS Pilani, Hyderabad Campus](https://www.bits-pilani.ac.in/hyderabad/).
+I am a first year master's student of computer science (AI track) at Stanford University.

-**I am currently a research intern at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/) under [Dr. Andrew Yates](https://andrewyates.net/) and [Dr. Paramita Mirza](https://paramitamirza.com/).**

-My research interests lie primarily in the area of reinforcement learning (RL) and related areas like inverse RL, meta RL and apprenticeship learning.
-Through my research, I hope to gain a better understanding of _how_ machines learn and try to make them learn tasks the same way humans do.
-My long-term goal would be to develop machines that understand and approach tasks in the same way that a human would.
-A lot of my work also involves NLP and IR and I am very interested in exploring the intersection of NLP/IR and RL.
+My research interests lie primarily in the area of reinforcement learning (RL) and control.
+Through my research, I hope to gain a better understanding of _how_ machines learn and try to make them learn tasks in the same way humans do.
+My long-term goal would be to develop machines that understand and approach learning tasks in the same way that a human would and can generalize to a variety of settings.

-In the past I've had the good fortune of working closely with some amazing researchers such as [Prof. N. L. Bhanu Murthy](https://www.bits-pilani.ac.in/hyderabad/bhanumurthy/Profile), [Prof. Aruna Malapati](https://universe.bits-pilani.ac.in/hyderabad/arunamalapati/Profile), [Prof. Kallirroi Georgila](http://people.ict.usc.edu/~kgeorgila/) and [Prof. David Traum](http://ict.usc.edu/profile/david-traum/).
+During my undergraduate, I was advised by [Prof. N. L. Bhanu Murthy](https://www.bits-pilani.ac.in/hyderabad/bhanumurthy/Profile).
+In the past, I've also had the good fortune of working with [Prof. Kallirroi Georgila](http://people.ict.usc.edu/~kgeorgila/), [Prof. David Traum](http://ict.usc.edu/profile/david-traum/), [Prof. Andrew Yates](https://andrewyates.net/), [Dr. Paramita Mirza](https://paramitamirza.com/) and [Prof. Sriram Rajamani](https://www.microsoft.com/en-us/research/people/sriram/).

 If you are interested in my work or would like to chat about technical interests we might share, feel free to get in touch!